 We need more leaders in Washington who have the backbone to stand up and fight for the important issues.
 We need a strong voice who stands up for all of our shared values, a voice who doesn’t back down.

-Now more than ever, we need bold progressive leaders to stand up to Koch brother-backed Tea Party obstructionists as they spend millions of dollars to combat progressive causes and spread gridlock and animosity.
+Now more than ever, we need bold, innovative leaders that will continue to stand up in the face of the 45th President and GOP obstructionists, those who seek to block progressive causes and spread both gridlock and animosity.

-I will work with President Obama to advance his agenda for civil rights; on increasing the minimum wage so it represents a living wage; on supporting gun safety measures, and on fighting for strong education funding.
-For our future - we need policies that lift us up for the better, whether that’s ensuring a sustainable energy plan, securing access for women’s healthcare, or protecting Social Security and Medicare.
+We must continue fighting for our civil rights, increased gun safety measures, and strong education funding.
+For our children and their future - we need policies that lift us up for the better, whether that’s ensuring a sustainable energy plan, securing access for women’s healthcare, or protecting Social Security and Medicare.

 Bonnie Watson Coleman is one of New Jersey’s most respected and influential legislators, having been elected to the Legislature for eight consecutive terms.
-Throughout her career, Bonnie Watson Coleman has been a dedicated and outspoken advocate for women, the poor, the disadvantaged and the vulnerable.
-She shattered racial and gender barriers to become the first African American woman to serve as Majority Leader of the New Jersey General Assembly, and the first African American woman to serve as Chair of the New Jersey Democratic State Committee.
+Throughout her career, Bonnie Watson Coleman has been a dedicated and outspoken advocate for women, the poor, the disadvantaged, and the vulnerable.
+She shattered racial and gender barriers by becoming the first African American woman to represent New Jersey at the federal level.

-Bonnie is a graduate of Thomas Edison State College and a member of the Alpha Kappa Alpha (AKA) Sorority, an active honorary member of the Girl Scouts of America and a Deaconess at Shiloh Baptist Church in Trenton, N.J.
-Bonnie and her husband William reside in Ewing Township and are blessed to have three sons; William, Troy, and Jared and two grandchildren; William and Kamryn.
+Bonnie is a graduate of Thomas Edison State College and a member of the Alpha Kappa Alpha (AKA) Sorority, an active honorary member of the Girl Scouts of America and a former Deaconess at Shiloh Baptist Church in Trenton, N.J.
+Bonnie and her husband, William, reside in Ewing Township and are blessed to have three sons, William, Troy, and Jared; and two grandchildren, William and Kamryn.

 Bonnie represents our shared democratic values.
 She is an advocate for hardworking families and cares deeply about the direction our nation is headed.
-We need a strong coalition builder who will work to ensure that every American has an opportunity to obtain the American Dream.
+We need her passion and her strong commitment to the American people to ensure that each and every individual has an opportunity to obtain the American Dream.